SDL-Hercules-390/hyperion/readme/README.PTT.md

 In June of 2013 however, Fish needed to make some enhancements to the lock functions to automatically detect and report errors (non-zero return codes from any of the locking calls) under the guidance of Mark L. Gaubatz.

-It was at this time it was recognized that the generalized "PTT intercept" functions that were originally a part of the pttrace.c module as originally written/designed by Greg Smith should actually be moved into a separate "threading/locking" module (hthreads.c), thereby leaving the 'pttrace.c/.h' modules responsible for only what they were meant for: generalized event table tracing.
+It was at this time it was recognized that the generalized "PTT intercept" functions that were originally a part of the pttrace.c module as originally written/designed by Greg Smith should actually be moved into a separate "threading/locking" module ([hthreads.c](/hthreads.c)), thereby leaving the [pttrace.c](/pttrace.c)/[.h](/pttrace.h) modules responsible for only what they were meant for: generalized event table tracing.

-This allowed us to clean up much of the macro redefinition monkey business originally in the 'hthreads.h' header that was originally coded solely for the purpose of interfacing with the "PTT" internal trace table facility.
+This allowed us to clean up much of the macro redefinition monkey business originally in the [hthreads.h](/hthreads.h) header that was originally coded solely for the purpose of interfacing with the "PTT" internal trace table facility.

 Now, the htreads.c module is responsible for calling the proper threading implementation function (pthreads on non-Windows or fthreads on Windows) as well as checking the return code and, if necessary, calling the "PTT" facility to add an entry to the trace table.